 LEADERS TO CONVERSE

 May 18.
 7 p.m.
 Jo Ann (Bowman) Hardesty, a former legislator and current president of the NAACP Portland Chapter, will join “Conversations About Leadership” with Bill Farver, board chairman of NE Community Center.
 503-284-9252.
-NE Community Center, 1630 N.E.
+Northeast Community Center, 1630 N.E.
 38th Ave.

 TALK ABOUT DEMENTIA